Yarmoski/Dungeons-and-Lizards/README.md

 Creating this game also taught me another important lesson about setting realisitc goals.
 With almost 2000 lines of code and excessive StackOverflow browsing, I may have been too ambitious in my goals for the game.
 However, I am glad that I stuck with it and created a working game with some depth to it!

+As I learn more about better programming practices, I always look back at my past projects and think about how I could have done differently.
+As this was one of my first programming projects, there are many improvements and readability updates I could make.
+While going back to refactor the entire project is out of its scope, I've already gone ahead and made many improvements.
+I will continue to make these improvements as I learn more.

 ## Roadmap

 - Implement more ways to get gold (farming + selling crops, more fishing features, minigames)